China and Eurasian Powers in a Multipolar World Order 2.0 Security, Diplomacy, Economy and Cyberspace

 NATO, 2021.
 Brussels Summit Communiqué, Press Release 086.

-Sahakyan, M. and Gärtner, H., ed., 2021.
+Sahakyan, M. and Gärtner, H., eds., 2021.
 China and Eurasia rethinking cooperation and contradictions in the era of changing world order.
 Abingdon/New York: Routledge.

-Professor, Dr. Armen Darbinyan, Former Prime Minister of Republic of Armenia, Rector of Russian-Armenian University, Corresponding Member of the National Academy of Sciences of Armenia, Foreign Member of Russian Academy of Sciences.
+Professor, Dr. Armen Darbinyan, Former Prime Minister of Republic of Armenia, Rector of Russian-Armenian University, Corresponding Member of the National Academy of Sciences of Armenia, and Foreign Member of the Russian Academy of Sciences.